-Next day, we were besotted with a cheetah relaxing in the grassland.
+The next day, we were besotted with a cheetah relaxing in the grassland.
 She later moved up a mound to join her small cub.
 They both sat in languor there and we had a great time watching and photographing them.

 We were fortunate to see the migration happen right before our eyes.
 Hundreds of wildebeests began crossing the river.
-It’s not always guaranteed to witness natural moving grandeur of this scale but there we were, muted by the magnificence of it, the massiveness of it.
+It’s not always guaranteed to witness the natural moving grandeur of this scale but there we were, muted by the magnificence of it, the massiveness of it.
 The wildebeests, which become prey to the lions and cheetahs and leopards and hyenas as they migrate, cross the river heroically.
 It’s a rather moving thing to see.

 Whenever I’m in Kenya, with the participants of our Toehold photography tours, I love introducing them to the cultural aspects of the place as well.
 And meeting the Masai tribe is one such humbling, priceless experience.

-Kenya always promises great light, great subjects for photography and visceral experiences season after season.
+Kenya always promises great light, great subjects for photography, and visceral experiences season after season.
 When Africa calls, there’s no negotiation.
 One simply flies across the oceans to set foot in that ancient part of the planet.

 The travel is either by Emirates or by Kenya Airways.

-If Emirates its from Mumbai Via Dubai to Nairobi and Kenya Airways – its Mumbai to Nairobi
+If Emirates it’s from Mumbai Via Dubai to Nairobi and Kenya Airways – its Mumbai to Nairobi

 Flight charges are around 30-40k

-– Sachin Rai, Wildlife Photographer and COO at Toehold
+– Sachin Rai, Wildlife Photographer, and COO at Toehold

 This article appeared in Metrolife-Deccan Herald on 24 May 2018.